BobaBoard/boba-docs/docusaurus/docs/users/intro.md

 :::note

-This user guide ia living document still under construction.
+This user guide is living document still under construction.
 If anything is confusing or unclear, please let us know!

 :::